Skip to content

 The network_id should not change after messages have been stored.
 It is embedded in FQIDs and origin metadata.
 Changing it breaks references from paired networks.

-Nodes are stateless.
+Node process state is disposable.
 Stop and restart freely.
 On reconnect, the node re-attaches to the native WebSocket gateway and resumes delivery from fresh live state.

 • PostgreSQL: use pg_dump